This is an audio recap of the College Completion Summit hosted by the University of Utah and the Lumina Foundation.

 As we talk over today and tomorrow, I hope we see these signals for success and learn from each other about what you’re doing in these areas about producing change.
 Thank you very much for taking the time to be with us.

 Terri Taylor is a director of strategy for post-secondary education for the Lumina Foundation.

 Do y’all know Lumina Foundation?
 Could you just raise your hand if you have a general sense.
 Great.
 We’re the biggest private national foundation solely focused on education after high school.

 So, to why was Lumina wanting to support this?
 First of all, if you know Lumina, all of our work is around goal 2025, so trying to get to 60% of American adults having some kind of a post secondary education by 2025.

-I think that particularly I was happy to see not only a focus on completion, but completion [inaudible 00:13:43].
+I think that particularly I was happy to see not only a focus on completion, but completion equity.
 I think everyone is focused on equity and trying to figure out how to close gaps.
 It’s something that’s very important to us as well.

-I actually think it’s a decent analogy for representing resources.
-Of course, students that have traditionally been well served by our institutions, they need resources too.
+I actually think that’s a decent analogy for representing resources.
+Of course, students that have traditionally been well served by our institutions, they need resources, too.
 But it may be that they survey those that already have resources.
-We might forget the people on the Marriott. [crosstalk 00:15:29].
+We might forget the people on the Marriott.
 We can get people here and everyone is here and we’re still going on time.